PawelBorkar/PicSter/README.md

 <div align = "center">

-## PicSter
+# PicSter

-Let's capture and share the best moments of our Lives✨
+💥Let's capture and share the best moments of our Lives✨

 </div>

-# Getting Started with PicSter
+## Getting Started with PicSter

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).